-- Sun Noodle Original Saimin (white bag) – Many people don’t know Sun Noodles is from Hawaii!
-It’s funny when my NYC friends talk about Sun Noodles, and I’m like hey, we grew up eating Sun Noodles.
+- Sun Noodle Original Saimin (white bag) – Many people don’t know Sun Noodle is from Hawaii!
+It’s funny when my NYC friends talk about Sun Noodles, and I’m like hey, we grew up eating Sun Noodle.
 They make many different types of noodles in addition to saimin noodles.

 - S&S Saimin (green/red bag) – fyi, Sun Noodle bought S&S Saimin from Itoen in 2006.
 They also sell ready-to-eat saimin containers like Okahara.
 Full post on Sun Noodle here.